In the guide

-To be ridden legally on the road, EAPCs must also:
+To be ridden legally on the road, EAPCs must also have the following:

-- have pedals that are capable of propelling it
+- pedals that are capable of propelling it

-- the battery must not leak so as to be a source of danger
+- a battery that does not leak so as to be a source of danger

-- the power switch or control must default to 'off', requiring constant intervention from the rider in order to maintain power assistance
+- a power switch or control that defaults to 'off', requiring constant intervention from the rider in order to maintain power assistance

 The Regulations include requirements for EAPCs on brake construction and performance.
-The Regulations require EAPCs to be marked with the:
+EAPCs must comply with one or other of the following:

-- continuous rated output of the motor of the vehicle
+- maximum continuous rated output of the motor

 Particular safety concerns

-The current European standard for EAPCs is BS EN 15194: Cycles.
+The current Standard for EAPCs is BS EN 15194: Cycles.
 Electrically power assisted cycles.
 EPAC Bicycles.
-This standard was published for implementation from 28 February 2018 and is aligned to meet the regulatory requirements for construction and use as well as the Supply of Machinery (Safety) Regulations 2008Back to top
+This Standard is aligned to meet the regulatory requirements for construction and use, as well as the Supply of Machinery (Safety) Regulations 2008.Back to top

 As well as strength tests, BS EN 15194 requires safety measures that relate to the general safety of EAPCs, including: